kwmcom/hpie/README.md

 # Hpie

 A simple, highly readable programming language that feels like natural English prose.
-Built with Python 3.
+Built entirely in Python 3.

 ## Features